-However calf stockings with constant pressure seem to offer more significant benefits other than delaying muscle fatigue.
+That being said, calf stockings with constant pressure seem to offer more significant benefits at delaying muscle fatigue.

 As this is a relatively new piece of running apparel, the research comes in bits and pieces.
 There is still much to look at and study in regards to the stockings however this is what we can glean from the past studies that have been performed.

 Here are 5 notable reasons that research has found as to why runners should be wearing compression socks!